May. 13, 2024

 If you want to learn more, please visit our website.

-I am a designer and am trying to get a line of furniture manufactured.
+I am a designer and I'm trying to get a line of furniture manufactured.
 I have heard conflicting reports on what the standard markup is.
 If it costs a manufacturer $10 to make the product, how much do they mark it up to me?
-Then what do I mark it for wholesale and then retail?
+Then what do I mark it up for wholesale and then retail?

 From contributor P: